JackTriton0901/TJTyping/README.md

 # TJTyping
 Typing training software created using tkinter

+## Upload your wordlist on Pull requests with "!Add-on!" on the name
 ## Q. How to create a wordlist?
 A. Make a document without file extension, write all words you want using alphabets, numbers and symbols.
 Put it inside a file with Info.ini which contains informations of the wordlists.
 Put the file into the wordlist file.